fluum-ai/.github/profile/README.md

 <p align="center">
   <b>AI Co-Founder for Solopreneurs</b><br/>
-  Helping solo founders build, sell, and scale smarter — all in one platform.
+  Helping solo founders build, sell, and scale smarter.
+Your all in one platform.
 </p>

 ---